 There are two things to keep in mind, though:

-• The development has also reached this part of the country.
+- The development has also reached this part of the country.
 While it’s really good news to know that more and more people are no longer below the poverty threshold, this, unfortunately, means that the villages are being “modernized” using materials such as plastic and concrete to build new houses.
-However, some exceptions exist where local tourism boards have banned modern materials and provided local people with traditional materials to renovate their houses.
+However, some exceptions exist where local tourism boards have banned modern materials and provided local people with traditional materials to renovate their homes.

 The village of Wengji (翁基) in Lancang

-Located at 1350 meters and with a total area of 11 square kilometres, the village Wengji (翁基) has about 350 inhabitants belonging to the Dai and Bulong ethnic groups.
+Located at 1350 meters and with a total area of 11 square kilometers, the village Wengji (翁基) has about 350 inhabitants belonging to the Dai and Bulong ethnic groups.
 The main source of income is the processing of Pu’er Tea.

 The village of Nuogang (糯岗) in Lancang